byFrederick/dev-env/README.md

 ## Description

-Local development environment for the apps: demo-api and demo-webapp.
+Local development environment for the apps: demo-api and demo-webapp built using Docker Compose.
+You’ve got three services: an API built from services/api exposing its port (default 3001) for the frontend, a frontend app built from services/webapp serving on port 3000, and a PostgreSQL database that loads your init scripts and persists data.
+They all share the same Docker network, use the .env file for configuration, and keep dependencies and data isolated in named volumes.

 ## Setup